 The public trustee will then contact the attorney for the lender or servicer (or the lender or servicer, if there is no attorney) and ask about the status of loss mitigation.
 The public trustee will postpone the sale until a response is received.

-What happens if the lender/servicer acknowledges that loss mitigation is pending.
+What happens if the lender or servicer acknowledges that loss mitigation is pending.
 If the lender or servicer acknowledges that loss mitigation is pending, the public trustee will postpone the sale.
 The lender or servicer will then eventually cancel the foreclosure, so long as you remain in compliance with the terms of the agreement.

-What happens if the lender/servicer states that there is no pending application or agreement.
+What happens if the lender or servicer states that there's no pending application or agreement.
 On the other hand, if the lender or servicer responds that there is no pending loss mitigation or that you are not complying with the terms of a loss mitigation agreement, the public trustee will continue with the foreclosure sale.
 If the lender or servicer incorrectly informs the public trustee that it is not dual tracking and the trustee decides to proceed with the sale, you should immediately contact an attorney to figure out your next steps.

-In the past, homeowners who applied for loss mitigation normally had to deal with several different servicer employees who frequently didn’t know what was happening with the application.
-Colorado law now requires that, no later than the 45th day of a homeowner’s delinquency, the servicer must establish a single point of contact for the homeowner to talk to about foreclosure matters, including:
+In the past, borrowers who applied for loss mitigation normally had to deal with several different servicer employees who frequently didn't know what was happening with the application.
+Colorado law now requires that, no later than the 45th day of a borrower's delinquency, the servicer must establish a single point of contact for the borrower to talk to about foreclosure matters, including:

 One important thing to note is that if the servicer complies with federal mortgage servicing laws, it is considered in compliance with Colorado law.